voxpupuli/puppet-graylog_api/REFERENCE.md

 Data type: `String`

 The path to the private key which corresponds to the tls_cert_file.
 Has no effect if tls_enable is false.
-Defaults to the empty string.

 Note that for PEM private keys, Graylog is sensitive to exact formatting, e.g. there must be a trailing newline.

 Default value: ''